shuesc1/Work-Samples/TreeImplementation/README.txt

 				this limited the structure to a binary tree, and then added an arraylist to contain all possible children.
 I specifically chose an arraylist (of nodes) knowing that it would be dynamically sizable and have useful methods such as .get, .add, and .size.

+				<<ADDED 03/10>>: parent genericNode to structure so as to
+				facilitate data access.

 2. FamTree -implements all methods required (12) and implements other helper methods"